-The city has worked hard to lure tourists and conventions downtown, and curbing aggressive panhandlers — many of whom are nowhere near homeless but rather criminal jerks — and people need in of mental health care lacks political correctness.
+The city has worked hard to lure tourists and conventions downtown.
+A cause that lacks political correctness is curbing aggressive panhandlers — many of whom are nowhere near homeless but rather criminal jerks — and people in need of mental health care.

 Denver says they’re not rolling or roughing up anyone; the point is to get them off the streets and into care, if they can.

 The urban camping ban has been around since 2012.
 I remember vividly how we got there.